-GM recall process will be under Congressional microscope
+GM recall process will be under congressional microscope

 The system served two purposes.
 First, it put a group of experts in charge of the decision.
 Second, it kept news of potential recalls from leaking, the person said.

-However, Heller, who does not do work for GM, added a growing problem that would affect a company’s earnings and public relations should have been communicated to senior management.
+However, Heller, who does not do work for GM, said a growing problem that would affect company earnings and public relations should have been communicated to senior management.

 GM’s 2009 bankruptcy may also be part of the explanation, since it led to an exodus of executives, including Wagoner and Henderson, both of whom were forced out.